The effects of plastic on aquatic ecosystem

 - Almost one million seabirds also become a victim of plastic pollution every year.

 Above-stated facts and figures can shock a man to his very core.
-It is so saddening to see the destruction of marine life and what is more sad is that we are also the major contributors to this destruction.
+It is so saddening to see the destruction of marine life and what is sadder is that we are also the major contributors to this destruction.

 Another fact states that at this very instant, almost 5.25 trillion pieces of plastic are present in the ocean(Plastic Statistics).
 How did this happen?
 How can we show so much negligence?

 These are the questions we should be asking ourselves!
-Now let’s take a deeper look on how plastic pollution affects marine life.
+Now let’s take a deeper look at how plastic pollution affects marine life.

 Why Oceans Suffer From Plastic Pollution?